Can I deduct union dues, and where do I enter them in TurboTax?

-You can deduct union dues and union membership initiation fees on your federal return, provided you are able to itemize deductions.
+You can deduct union dues and union membership initiation fees on your federal return if you:

-However, you're only allowed to deduct the amount above and beyond 2% of your Adjusted Gross Income (AGI).
+You're only allowed to deduct miscellaneous expenses above and beyond 2% of your AGI.

 How to enter your union dues in TurboTax

-The easiest way is to search for union dues in your TurboTax program.
-If you see Jump to union dues in the search results, click that link.
+The easiest way is to search for union dues in your TurboTax program and then click the Jump to union dues link in the search results.